 Whilst often people refer to mental health or emotional health the two are realistically very closely intertwined.
 Whilst the mental functionality of the mind governs logic and thought in a conscious manner, emotional functionality is carried out on an unconscious level and works with the less tangible side known as feelings.
 Whilst the two functions are very different in nature they work in unison and the terms of mental health and emotional health are often used interchangeably as health professionals tend to find them indistinguishable.

 Stability And Control

 As a further note on this when you have greater control over your conscious thoughts, refraining from negativity, etc, you will tend towards a healthier emotional state.
 In the same vein by having greater emotional control, keeping yourself in a happier state as a conscious measure you tend towards a healthier mental state.
 All emotion and thought comes from choice, for most this is an unconscious thing, it can become conscious with ease though.
 For more on this it is worth discovering about Neuro Linguistic Programming (NLP).
+In particular NLP coaching.

 Psychological Conditions Meditating Has Been Noted To Alleviate

 Stress – Dis-Ease Created On A Societal Level